10up/classifai/README.md

 ### 4. Save Image or PDF file or run WP CLI command to batch classify your content

-## Set Up Comment Moderation (via OpenAI Moderation)

-### 1. Sign up for OpenAI

-* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
-* If creating a new account, complete the verification process (requires confirming your email and phone number).
-* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
-* Click `Create new secret key` and copy the key that is shown.

-### 2. Configure OpenAI API Keys under Tools > ClassifAI > Language Processing > OpenAI Moderation

-* Enter your API Key copied from the above step into the `API Key` field.

-### 3. Enable Comment Moderation

-- Select the "Enable" checkbox in above screen.

 ## Set Up Image Processing (via OpenAI)

 ### 1. Sign up for OpenAI